How To Deal With Multiple Sclerosis

 - How will my condition be monitored?
 Are there any warning signs I should look for?

 - What should I do if my symptoms worsen or these warning signs develop?
-(Remember to get the emergency telephone number so you can call before you go to the ER)
+(Remember to get his emergency telephone number so you can call before you go to the ER)

 - Can physical and/or occupational therapy help me to manage my MS symptoms?
 Why or why not?
 (This question is letting you know if he has Physical/Occupational Therapist names, addresses & Telephone number to offer to his patients.
-You can go to facilities, look around, interview present employees and patients, ask if they think it is a good place and they are getting good care.
-Ask how often they come, how long they have to wait while there, how often they see the actual physical therapist (not the Assistant).
+You can go to facilities, look around, interview patients, ask if they think it is a good place and if they are getting good care.
+Ask how often they come, how long they have to wait while there, how often they see the actual physical therapist (not the assistant).

 - What should I do if I have trouble performing daily tasks and normal activities?
-(See if he offers you an exercise program to do at home, walking in place, short neighborhood walks, etc.)
+(You are looking for him to offer you an exercise program to do at home, for example: walking in place, short neighborhood walks, etc.)

-- What other therapies might help me manage my MS symptoms?
+- What alternative therapies might help me to manage my MS symptoms?
 (Always know what else is available to see if the doc mentions them to you.)

 - Are there any local support groups for people with MS?
 (Many larger hospitals, universities, local churches, and community centers have support groups.
 Go with someone (friend, relative, etc) - go several times and to different groups, to see which one is a good fit.)